andrewconstancio/ecommerce-livefront-web-challenge/README.md

 # Fake Store Livefront Web Coding Challenge

-This is aa fully responsive ecommerce website built with React and CSS.
-The website uses the Fake Store API tp fetch and display products.
+This is a fully responsive ecommerce website built with React and CSS.
+The website uses the Fake Store API to fetch and display products.

+## Table of Contents

 ## Installation and Setup